jarnimohamed/sales_analysis/README.md

 * generating a realistic quantity ordered for each product We use numpy geometric distribution.
 * adding multiple items being more likely to be sold together.

-Now that we have our 12months worth of sales data, we move to the data exploration section.
+Now that we have our 12months worth of sales data, we move to the data exploration section in [2019_sales_analysis.ipynb](https://github.com/jarnimohamed/sales_analysis/blob/master/2019_sales_analysis.ipynb).
 In this section we explore 5 high level business questions related to our data:

        -What was the best month for sales?
 How much was earned that month?
        -What city sold the most product?